tozd/go-fun/README.md

 fun call --input data --output results --provider anthropic --model claude-3-haiku-20240307 --in .txt --out .txt --prompt prompt.txt --output-schema schema.json
 ```

+## Related projects

+- [langchaingo](https://github.com/tmc/langchaingo) – Langchain exposes all different features of different models to you.
+But this package provides a higher-level abstraction.
+  The idea is that everything looks like functions and that you can then compose them as necessary.
+Tools are just functions as well, so you can have tools which call into other
+  LLMs.
+You can also implement functions which do not call into LLMs, e.g., to call into a REST API.
+Both can be used together.
+You can even have recursion.

 ## GitHub mirror

 There is also a [read-only GitHub mirror available](https://github.com/tozd/go-fun),